HAR6115: Economic Evaluation in International Health Technology Assessment (online)

 - Guided independent study will deepen understanding of the issues covered in the module

 The module will be assessed by a single assignment divided into three parts.
 The first part will take the form of a series of short answer questions that will assess students’ knowledge and understanding of the principles and methods of economic evaluation.
 The second part will be an essay that will assess the ability of students to apply critical appraisal skills to the appropriate use of economic evaluation in different jurisdictions.
-The third part will test the students’ ability to assess the impact of economic evaluation methods on a particular real world case study.
+The third part will test the students’ ability to critically assess the quality of the guidelines.

 The pass mark is 50%.